PBF Energy Inc. (PBF) – key numbers that make it a Strong Buy For Now

 Sponsored

-The stock witnessed a 13.73% gain in the last 1 month and extending the period to 3 months gives it a -6.41%, and is 1.76% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.20% over the week and 3.90% over the month.
+The stock witnessed a 7.60% loss in the last 1 month and extending the period to 3 months gives it a -1.73%, and is 0.07% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.02% over the week and 3.64% over the month.

 PBF Energy Inc. (PBF) Analyst Forecasts